2016 Donegal county football team season: Personnel changes

 Brendan Kilcoyne replaced Gary McDaid on the management team.
+Kilcoyne's appointment as a team selector was announced in November 2015.
+Maxi Curran was also said to be involved in team preparations ahead of the 2016 Dr McKenna Cup, alongside Gallagher, Kilcoyne and Jack Cooney.

-Twelve players were added ahead of the season: Eoghan Bán Gallagher, Ciarán Thompson, Stephen McMenamin, Caolan McGonagle, Tony McClenaghan, Kieran Gillespie (Gaoth Dobhair), Michael Carroll, Stephen McBrearty, Jack O'Brien, Danny Rodgers (Dungloe; goalkeeper), Rory Carr (St Eunan's) and Caolan Ward.
+Twelve players were added ahead of the season: Eoghan Bán Gallagher, Ciarán Thompson, Stephen McMenamin, Caolan McGonagle, Tony McClenaghan, Kieran Gillespie, Michael Carroll, Stephen McBrearty, Jack O'Brien (Naomh Muire), Danny Rodgers (An Clochán Liath; goalkeeper), Rory Carr (St Eunan's) and Caolan Ward.
 Ward was the eldest of those additions.
 O'Brien played for Donegal in the 2016 National Football League semi-final against Dublin at Croke Park.

 Paul Durcan emigrated to Qatar at the end of the previous season.